 More Nebraska prison staffers test positive for coronavirus

 LINCOLN, Neb.
-(AP) — More cases of coronavirus are being reported among Nebraska prison system staffers.
-The Nebraska Department of Correctional Services said in a news release Sunday night that five staff members had tested positive — one each at the Tecumseh State Correctional Institution, the Community Corrections Center in Omaha, and the Nebraska State Penitentiary in Lincoln, the Diagnostic and Evaluation Center and the department’s central office, all in Lincoln.
-The latest cases bring the number of Nebraska prison staffers infected since the outbreak began to 230.
-Of those, 175 have since recovered.
+(AP) — Nearly 240 Nebraska prison system staffers have been infected with the coronavirus.
+The Nebraska Department of Correctional Services said in a news release Tuesday night that another three staff members had tested positive — one each at the Work Ethic Camp in McCook, the Lincoln Correctional Center and the Omaha Correctional Center.
+That follows news late Monday of another five staff members testing positive for the virus.
+The latest cases bring the number of Nebraska prison staffers infected since the outbreak began to 238.
+Of those, 184 have since recovered.